Tattie holidays: History

 Prior to the establishment of the holiday, parents whose livelihoods depended on the potato harvest would take their children out of school to help with the harvest, with the schools granting exceptions.
 However, a rising number of truancy resulted in Forfar Academy releasing all children from school for the duration of the harvest.
-In 1939, schools in Alyth closed for the harvest with Dunfermline following suit in 1940.
+In 1939 schools in Alyth closed for the harvest with Dunfermline following suit in 1940.
 By 1949, about 49,000 children were taking part in the harvest.

-In 1947, an Act set a national standard for setting school breaks.
+In 1947 an Act set a national standard for setting school breaks.
 Colin Thornton-Kemsley, MP for North Angus and Mearns, argued in 1955 in favour of allowing local authorities to set the holiday in accordance with the local harvest, as had been allowed prior to the act, as different parts of the country had different harvesting times.

-The practice was phased out in the 1980s, as machinery such as the potato harvester, capable of harvesting 200 tonnes of potatoes in a day, made potato picking obsolete.
+The practice was phased out in the 1980s, as machinery such as the potato harvester, capable of harvesting 200 tonnes of potatoes a day, made potato picking obsolete.
 Despite this, the holiday remains in Scotland.